What are the characteristics of this option strategy?

 Here’s an example of gamma scalping using the stock MSFT, which is trading at $285:

-Assuming that we expect MSFT to have a large move in the near future, we could use gamma scalping to profit from this movement.
+Assuming that we expect MSFT to swing around more than the options market is pricing in, we could use gamma scalping to profit from that movement.
+Note that what we need is repeated movement in both directions, not one big move in a single direction.
 In this case, we could set up the following trade:

 Buy 1 MSFT call option with a strike price of $285 for a premium of $10.00